Skip to main content

 > "Centerville's older neighborhoods are full of charm—and 40-year-old plumbing.
 We're out in Centerville every week fixing slab leaks, replacing failing water heaters, and updating original copper lines before they burst."

-This is not something he can reuse word-for-word on his other city pages.
+That's not something he can copy and paste onto his other city pages word-for-word.

 Step 3: Add real Centerville proof

-To turn this from "page about Centerville" into "page for Centerville homeowners," John layers in proof.
+To turn this from a "page about Centerville" into a "page for Centerville homeowners," John layers in actual proof.

-Photos from actual Centerville jobs: before/after of a water heater replacement, a section of old piping he removed, or a bathroom remodel in a recognizable style of local home.
+Photos from real Centerville jobs: before/after shots of a water heater replacement, a section of old piping he pulled out, or a bathroom remodel in a recognizable style of local home.

 Captions that say where the work happened: "Centerville – basement water heater leak fixed same day" or "Galvanized pipe replacement in Centerville ranch home."

-A short testimonial from a Centerville customer: name, city, and what problem he solved.
+A short testimonial from a Centerville customer: their name, their city, and what problem he solved.

 Now the page isn't just "a plumbing page with Centerville on it."
-It's clearly about real work done there.
+It's clearly about real work he's actually done there.

 Step 4: Talk about Centerville-specific problems

-Instead of a generic "we fix leaks and clogs" section, John writes a short list of what shows up most often in Centerville: older copper or galvanized lines finally failing, hard water buildup ruining fixtures and water heaters, and tree roots invading clay sewer lines in certain neighborhoods.
+Instead of a generic "we fix leaks and clogs" section, John writes a short list of what actually shows up most often in Centerville: older copper or galvanized lines finally giving out, hard water buildup destroying fixtures and water heaters, and tree roots invading clay sewer lines in certain neighborhoods.

-Each item is something a Centerville homeowner might actually have seen in their house.
-That's what makes it feel local.
+Every item on that list is something a Centerville homeowner might have actually dealt with in their own house.
+That's what makes the page feel genuinely local.

 How to Structure Each Local Page

-For the F-pattern, think "strong left edge, bold ideas, short lines."
-When someone scrolls fast and only reads the headings and first bold words, they should still understand: you serve Centerville, you know what's going wrong there, you've already fixed it for people like them, and there's a clear next step.
+Think about the F-pattern—"strong left edge, bold ideas, short lines."
+When someone scrolls fast and only reads the headings and first few bold words, they should still walk away understanding: you serve Centerville, you know what goes wrong there, you've already fixed it for people just like them, and there's a clear next step to take.

 Short intro paragraph: Why this city is different and what's common there